hunterloftis/awaiting/readme.md

 # Awaiting

-The async/await utility belt for Node.js
+The async/await utility library for Node.js.